Published online May 27, 2023. doi: 10.4240/wjgs.v15.i5.917

 Published online: May 27, 2023

-Collection of clinical data and peripheral blood samples from hepatocellular carcinoma (HCC) patients treated with ALPPS.
+Clinical data and specimens were collected from 37 patients who developed massive HCC treated with ALPPS.
 Flow cytometry was performed to detect changes in the proportion of CD4+CD25+ Tregs to CD4+ T cells in peripheral blood before and after ALPPS.
-To analyze the relationship between peripheral blood CD4+CD25+ Treg proportion and clinicopathological information and FLR.
+To analyze the relationship between peripheral blood CD4+CD25+ Treg proportion and clinicopathological information and liver volume.